What is the difference between Multithreading vs Multiprocessing?

 Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
-It doesn’t necessarily mean they’ll ever both be running at the same instant.
-For example, multitasking on a single-core machine.In Concurrency Interruptability exists
+It doesn’t necessarily mean they’ll ever both be running at the same instant. context switching is a key part of enabling concurrency in a single-core system For example, multitasking on a single-core machine.In Concurrency Interruptability exists

 Parallelism is when tasks literally run at the same time, e.g., on a multicore processor.In Parallelism Independabality exists.